-Monitoring – it seems to be all the rage these days.
-Everyone’s doing it from the NSA to employers.
-There are actually two TV shows on the Food Network (Mystery Diners & Restaurant Stakeout) in which third parties set up surveillance equipment in a restaurant to monitor what employees are doing.
-We’re not sure how much is staged and how much is real but in both shows we’re shown some outrageous behavior on the part of the employees who are caught in the act by cameras.
-This brings us to the topic of monitoring software.
+Monitoring and surveillance are becoming more and more prominent.
+We hear about it from the NSA to employers.
+There are even two TV shows on the Food Network (Mystery Diners & Restaurant Stakeout), where third parties set up surveillance equipment in a restaurant to monitor what employees are doing.
+We’re not sure how much is scripted and how much is real but in both shows, there’s some pretty outrageous behavior from some employees.
+This brings us to the topic of employee monitoring software.

 Do these tactics really work in the long term though?
 Does surveillance have any effect on the behavior of your employees or is it just a one-time benefit?
-That’s what a group of researchers decided to find out.
-The results of their research are published here in this paper called, “Cleaning House: The Impact of Information Technology Monitoring on Employee Theft and Productivity”
+The research paper by Pierce, Snow, and Macfee titled “Cleaning House: The Impact of Information Technology Monitoring on Employee Theft and Productivity”, answers those questions exactly.

-The researchers measured the impact of software that monitors employee-level theft and sales transactions, before and after the technology was installed, at 392 restaurants in 39 states.
+In the study, researchers measure the impact of software that monitors employee-level theft and sales transactions, before and after installing surveillance equipment, at 392 restaurants in 39 states.
 The restaurants were in five “casual dining” chains.

 Theft & Fraud

 Employee theft and fraud is a big problem, as it costs an estimated $200 billion a year across the economy.
 In the restaurant industry, analysts estimate the losses from employee theft at 1 percent of revenue.
 That does not seem like a lot, but restaurant profit margins are slender, typically 2 to 5 percent.
 So cutting down on theft can be an important contributor to a restaurant’s financial health.

 Most of the restaurant industry pays its servers low wages and they depend on tips.
 Employee turnover is high.
 Theft is also common and somewhat normalized in the industry.